omni/omnibridge/deploy/README.md

 6. Run `npm run deploy`.

-## `MULTI-AMB-ERC-TO-ERC` Bridge Mode Configuration Example.
+## `OMNIBRIDGE` Bridge Mode Configuration Example.

-This example of an `.env` file for the `MULTI-AMB-ERC-TO-ERC` bridge mode includes comments describing each parameter.
+This example of an `.env` file for the `OMNIBRIDGE` bridge mode includes comments describing each parameter.

 ```bash
 # The type of bridge.
 Defines set of contracts to be deployed.